 In Countryside Health Center, 19.61% Percentage of Residents

 This metric tracks the percentage of long-term stay residents that were able to retain mobility.
 Some experts would argue that the ability to move around is critical to patients physical and mental well-being.

 Short-term Care: Rehospitalizations

-This is the number of emergency room visits per 1,000 days of short-term patient care.
-There is a correlation between having fewer emergency room visits and the overall quality of short-term care.
+This indicates the number of rehospitalizations per 1,000 days of short-term care.
+There is generally a correlation between reduced hospitalizations and a nursing homes short-term rehabilitation performance.